Medha Patkar: Career in politics

 In January 2004 during the World Social Forum held in Mumbai.
 Medha Patkar and other members of National Alliance of People's Movement initiated a Political Party 'People's Political Front' also called as 'Lok Rajniti Manch'.
 However, Medha did not participate as an active politician but adhered herself to creating an atmosphere and environment by organizing a fifteen days Maharashtra state-level campaign.
 She was accompanied by two young activists, Maju Varghese and journalist Jaspal Singh Naol (Jal).
 Meetings were organized under her leadership in each district of Maharashtra.
 Most of the members had asked Patkar to stand for election, but she denied it.

 In January 2014, Medha Patkar joined the Aam Aadmi Party, a political party led by Arvind Kejriwal.
 She and her organization, National Alliance of People's Movement, provided support to the Aam Aadmi Party during the Lok Sabha campaign.

-Patkar also contested the 2014 Lok Sabha election for the North East Mumbai constituency as an Aam Aadmi Party candidate.
+Patkar also contested the 2014 Lok Sabha election for the Mumbai North East Mumbai constituency as an Aam Aadmi Party candidate.
 She lost, receiving 8.9% of the vote cast in North East Mumbai constituency, trailing at third position behind Kirit Somaiya (BJP candidate, winner) and Sanjay Patil (NCP candidate).
 She resigned from Aam Aadmi Party's primary membership on 28 March 2015.

+On 16 November 2022, she participated in the Bharat Jodo Yatra led by Congress party leader Rahul Gandhi in Washim, Maharashtra.

+Conviction

+On 1 July 2024, a Delhi court sentenced Patkar to five months of imprisonment in a criminal defamation case lodged over two decades ago by the Lieutenant Governor of Delhi, Vinai Kumar Saxena.
+The case stemmed from an incident in 2001 when Saxena, then president of the National Council for Civil Liberties (NCCL), filed a defamation suit against Patkar.

+Background

+In 2000, the NCCL published an advertisement criticizing Patkar's opposition to the construction of a dam on the Narmada River.
+In response, Patkar issued a press statement in which she made derogatory remarks about Saxena.
+She also approached the court alleging that Saxena published newspaper advertisement against her and Narmada Bachao Andolan.
+Feeling aggrieved by Patkar's comments, Saxena filed a criminal defamation suit against her in a local court in Ahmedabad, which later transferred the case to the Saket Court in Delhi in 2003 following a Supreme Court order.

+Court Proceedings

+On 24 May 2024, Metropolitan Magistrate Raghav Sharma of the Saket Court convicted Patkar of criminal defamation under Section 500 of the Indian Penal Code.
+The court ruled that Patkar's actions were deliberate and malicious, asserting that her statements directly attacked Saxena's personal character and loyalty to the nation.
+The court also noted that Patkar had failed to provide evidence countering the claims of intended or foreseeable harm caused by her imputations.